 I want to talk to folks in Tidewater now.

-But there's a peculiar effect that occurs at the southern end of Chesapeake Bay, and what happens is the wind comes down the Chesapeake Bay, but it's converging with winds coming from the north northeast out of the Atlantic, and it accelerates the wind in.
+And what happens is the wind comes down the Chesapeake Bay, but it's converging with winds coming from the north, northeast down the Atlantic, and it accelerates the wind in.

 Yeah.

-Uh I think we're losing Joe.
+I think we're losing Joe.

-All right, so why is it moving so slow?
+So why is it moving so slow?

-I mean, I'm scared to death to get, you know, a death toll update from that, because it just stuck there forever.
+I mean, I'm scared to death to get, you know, a death toll update from that because it just stuck there forever.

 Did everybody get out?